 - Brocading – brocading is a process of weaving that adds wefts for supplemental patterns and designs.
 This is done using the traditional weaving technique but the extra wefts that are added make a raised pattern that can be customized to any design.

 - Soumak Weave – this is a weaving technique that uses mathematical patterns to create more complex designs.
-Since this technique employs the use of lots of time and incredible mastery in weaving, the soumak weave is usually done with smaller items compared to rugs.
+Since this technique employs the use of lots of time and incredible mastery in weaving, the "soumak weave" is also used in them.

 Presently, Kilim and Dhurrie rugs can be produced using machines.
-However, if you are looking for durable Kilim rugs, you would want to skip on machine-made ones and opt for the more robust and dependable handmade Kilims to buy for the interior design of your home.
-Handmade rugs are still the best option for people looking to purchase interior décor that can last them for decades.
+However, handmade rugs are still the best option for people looking to purchase interior décor that can last them for decades.

 Rugs are a serious investment.
-It is not likely that you will buy a carpet or rug every year.
-That is why knowing the best options for your needs will not only save you in the long run but also lets you get the best value for your money.
-However, not all rugs that you see on the shelves are created equally.
-If you are eyeing Kilim rugs, you will want to know how they are different from traditional rugs.
+Not all rugs that you see on the shelves are created equally.
+If you are looking for Kilim rugs, you will want to know how they are different from traditional rugs.
 Knowing these differences will help you make a great buying decision.